continuumizm/cizm-website/posts/molten-millennium-funk.md

 summary: >
   In a meeting of the minds Ant Miles, Andy C & Shimon combining their skills to produce as Ram Trilogy made a memorable mark on drum & bass history with the Molten Beats LP in 1999.
-Look back at the landmark and listen to the mix CD album capturing it's raw molten funk mixed by Andy C.
+Look back at the landmark and listen to the album's mix CD capturing its raw molten funk mixed by Andy C.
 category: sounds
 tags:
   - dnb